Baby Fell off the Bed and Hit Their Head? Here’s What To Look For

 You can’t talk about falls without talking about preventing them in the first place.
 (Not trying to harp on you here.
 Accidents happen, and we know you’re doing your best!)

-For good measure, though, Dr. O’Connor reminds us that babies should not be left on adult beds or on other elevated surfaces unattended — even if you think they aren’t rolling yet.
+For good measure, Dr. O’Connor reminds us that babies shouldn’t be left on adult beds or on other elevated surfaces unattended — even if you think they aren’t rolling yet.

-The CDC also recommends this advice to keep you child safe from falls
+The CDC also recommends this advice to keep your child safe from falls:

-• Keep your crib and other furniture away from windows to help prevent window falls.
+• Keep their crib and other furniture away from windows to help prevent window falls.

 • Always strap your child in to their high chairs, infant carriers, swings and strollers and supervise them.

-• Place car seats or bouncy seats on the floor instead of a chair or kinds of elevated furniture.
+• Place car seats or bouncy seats on the floor instead of a chair or elevated furniture, like a table.

-• Use a stationary activity center instead of a walker than can tip or fall down stairs.
+• Use a stationary activity center instead of a walker that can tip or fall down stairs.

-• Use the safety belt in the shopping card, and don’t leave your child alone in a shopping cart.
+• Use the safety belt in the shopping card, and don’t leave your child alone in it.

 • Don’t let kids play unsupervised on high porches, decks, stairs or balconies.